Saturday, March 31, 2007

 If a business never gets started then exploratory expenses never can be deducted; but specific expenses always can be deducted.
 Be aware that when the IRS says "specific business" it means just that -- that the costs are incurred trying to start a new business or buy an existing one.
 It does not mean exploring a specific type of business.

-more complete explanation of start-up costs in Chapter Three of SELF-EMPLOYED TAX SOLUTIONS.
+There's more on Billy's business and a more complete explanation of start-up costs in Chapter Three of SELF-EMPLOYED TAX SOLUTIONS.